 - Via splitting given training sample into train/test subsets

 Optimal model is constructed for each outcome variable in case of vector (multidimensional) output.

 For advanced users who want to get closer to core approximation techniques with all the knobs and switches Manual mode is available.
 But compared with it SmartSelection technology always gives similar or in most of the cases better approximation results.

-After surrogate model is built it can be validated on a new data and compared with other models using Model Validator, additionally smoothed, evaluated and exported in different formats (C, Octave, FMI etc.)..
+After the approximation model is built it can be validated on a new data and compared with other models using Model Validator, additionally smoothed, evaluated and exported in different formats (C, Octave, FMI etc.).